 New Legislation in New York Gives Medical Decision Making Authority to Same-Sex Partners

 Although same-sex couples in New York still do not have the right to legally marry in the state of New York, there is new legislation that will go a long way toward providing same-sex couples the same rights relating to three very common situations.
 This new law deals with important end-of-life decisions that, until now, have always been reserved for spouses and blood relatives.

 The Family Health Care Decisions Act remained stalled in the state legislature for, believe it or not, 17 years.
 This new law will place a same-sex partner ahead of a surviving child or parent, when it comes to making decisions regarding hospital visitation, medical decision-making and the disposition of a partner’s remains.
 This is monumental in New York, one of just two remaining states that required a health care proxy, even for a spouse or family member, to make health care decisions for someone else.
 Although this is good news in the health care arena, there are still many hurdles that same-sex couples face on a daily basis.

 Establishing the power to make medical decisions for your partner

-Unfortunately, the LGBT community continues to struggle with numerous legal challenges, as the perceptions of same-sex relationships continue to evolve in each state, and in the country as a whole.
+Unfortunately, the LGBTQ community continues to struggle with numerous legal challenges, as the perceptions of same-sex relationships continue to evolve in each state, and in the country as a whole.
 California does not, at this time, have a similar law in place, as the one in New York.
 State and federal laws dictate who has the authority to make health care decisions for someone else, if they become unable to do so themselves.
 The majority of these laws apply to, and often favor, couples who are legally married.
 However, there are several estate planning tools that can be used to bestow the authority to make medical decisions, on behalf of a same-sex partner.
 These tools are called advanced directives.

 A durable power of attorney for health care